 Depending on the laboratory equipment that is used, the results from a CBC can be available in a few minutes to a few days after the blood sample arrives at the laboratory.
 You may receive a copy of your results by mail or through an electronic health portal.
 Your doctor may also call you to discuss the results or to schedule an appointment to review them together.

 The results from a CBC test will include separate levels listed for each component of the test including RBC, WBC, and PLT.

 For each test component, the report will also show a reference range that defines what the laboratory that performed the test considers normal.
 These ranges, which can vary from lab to lab, are based on the results of a large sample of healthy people and help your doctor determine typical and atypical blood levels.

 It is essential to talk with your doctor about the significance of your CBC test results.
 Your doctor will review your levels and how they compare to the laboratory’s reference ranges.
 They may also look at the relationships between your different blood levels and will consider your current symptoms and health history.

-The following sections describe some potential causes of high or low levels of RBCs, WBCs, or platelets, but it is important to remember that an abnormal test result is not always a sign of a medical problem.
+The following sections describe some potential causes of high or low levels of RBCs, WBCs, or PLT, but it is important to remember that an abnormal test result is not always a sign of a medical problem.
 Some healthy people may have blood counts that fall outside the standard reference range.

 Red blood cell measurements